jennym1211/WVUP-CollegeQuest/README.md

-# WVUP-AdventureGame
+# WVUP: The College Quest

-The repo for the WVUP Adventure Game made in Unity
+The repository for the game project: WVUP: The College Quest.

+Made possible by the Unity Game Engine, and Visual Studio.

+Created and developed by Jennifer Mackey.